 Solution 2: Active Subscription Of Apple Music

 If you are always on Apple Music, but suddenly got to know spatial Audio not with Apple Music Not Working On macOS, is one of the frustrating issues.
-Well, the common logic behind the issue is you have an inactive Apple Music subscription plan.
+The common logic behind the issue is you have an inactive Apple Music subscription plan.
 In this case, you have to subscribe to Apple Music.

 Note: Always try to pay for the Apple Music subscription plan on time, because being late will vanish the Songs that you have downloaded in the library of Apple Music.